zainul-franciscus-myob/react-app-rewired-treat/README.md

 ```

 ### Errors:
-- By default, this will inject styles into the page via style-loader, but when `mini-css-extract-plugin` is added to export static CSS files errors occur when building the app.
+- When `mini-css-extract-plugin` is added to the webpack config to export static CSS files errors occur when building the app.
+- No errors with build when style-loader used to inject styles into the page.